 - In Motion Festival – Cancelled

 - Ilkley Trophy – Cancelled

 - Haworth 1960s Weekend – Cancelled

 - Bingley Show -Cancelled

-Restaurants, pubs, shops and other venues have temporarily closed their doors as a result of government advice, so remember to check direct with the venue before travelling.
+Accommodation providers, restaurants, pubs, shops and other venues have temporarily closed their doors as a result of government advice.

 The Broadway Bradford – Only essential retailers are remaining open, entrance via Charles Street.